-Interdisciplinary Training Clinic (Assessment, Full year rotation)
+Interdisciplinary Training Clinic (ITC) (Assessment, Full year rotation)

 The Interdisciplinary Training Clinic (ITC) is a required experience for both ASD and EC Track Interns.
-The ITC brings together clinicians from ECEP and the Autism Spectrum Evaluation Clinic (ASEC) for a dynamic interdisciplinary training experience for a variety of learners, including Interns.
-Interns conduct their respective developmental/diagnostic evaluations for young children referred for concerns about developmental or neurodevelopmental disabilities including ASD.
+The ITC brings together clinicians from ECEP and the Autism Spectrum Evaluation Clinic (ASEC) for a dynamic interdisciplinary training experience for a variety of learners, including Psychology Interns.
+Interns conduct their respective developmental/diagnostic evaluations for young children referred for concerns about developmental or neurodevelopmental disabilities including ASD in the context of a supportive interdisciplinary environment.

 The ITC fosters interdisciplinary teaming and learning.
 Clinicians conduct client "rounds" before and after the evaluation clinics to discuss clients, plan for evaluation and coordinate care.
 Interdisciplinary rounds are client/family centered (with a focus on understanding and meeting the needs of the family).
-The current disciplines represented include: Psychology (licensed faculty, postdoctoral psychology fellows, predoctoral psychology interns), Speech Language Pathologist, Social Work, Physical Therapy, Occupational Therapy, Physician (including pediatric intern, pediatric resident) and Administrative Assistant.
+The current disciplines represented include: Psychology (licensed faculty, postdoctoral psychology fellows, predoctoral psychology interns), Speech Language Pathologist, Social Work, Physical Therapy, Occupational Therapy, Physician (including pediatric intern, pediatric resident), Psychiatry (Child Psychiatry) Fellow, and Administrative Assistant.
 The current model allows for psychology postdoctoral fellows to provide clinical supervision to the Interns while under the supervision of a faculty member.
 The ITC is held on Thursdays from September through June and Interns are expected to participate in all aspects of the clinic.